Stefan4472/bayerische-landtagswahl/README.md

 pip install -r requirements.txt
 ```

-Note: for each of the following commands, you will be prompted to enter your Postgres password.
-To avoid the prompt, you can provide your password as an option: `--password=[YOUR_POSTGRES_PASSWORD]`

 Use the `manage_db.py` script to set up a database with the proper schema.
-In this case, we'll create a new Postgres database called "bayerische_landtagswahl":
+In this case, we'll create a new Postgres database called "bayerische_landtagswahl"

+*Note: for each of the following commands, you will be prompted to enter your Postgres password.
+To avoid the prompt, you can provide your password as an option: `--password=[YOUR_POSTGRES_PASSWORD]`*

 ```
 python manage_db.py reset ../sql-scripts/PostgresSchema.sql --db_name=bayerische_landtagswahl
 ```

-Now import the XML election data and generate votes for the 2013 and 2018 elections (contained in `data/2018-info.xml` and `data/2018-results.xml`):
+Now import the XML election data and generate votes for the 2013 and 2018 elections:
 ```
 python manage_db.py import_data ../data/2013-info.xml ../data/2013-results.xml --year=2013 --db_name=bayerische_landtagswahl
 python manage_db.py import_data ../data/2018-info.xml ../data/2018-results.xml --year=2018 --db_name=bayerische_landtagswahl
 ```

-Now run the script to create materialized views (`sql-scripts/Landtagswahl_Calculation.sql`):
+Now run the script to crunch the election data and generate statistics (`sql-scripts/Landtagswahl_Calculation.sql`):
 ```
 python manage_db.py runscript ../sql-scripts/Landtagswahl_Calculation.sql --db_name=bayerische_landtagswahl
 ```